-4. Stormwater Management-A SWM Concept Letter and Plan (10823-2018-00) approved March 22, 2019, were submitted with this application.
+4. Stormwater Management-A SWM concept plan and letter (10823-2018-00), which was approved on March 22, 2022 and expires on March 22, 2025, was submitted with this application.
 Within the area of this PPS application, the approved SWM concept plan shows the use of four proposed micro-bioretention stormwater devices, a SWM outfall, and other cut and fill grading operations to establish proposed lots, roads, and associated infrastructure on-site.
-The Prince George's County Department of Permitting, Inspections and Enforcement (DPIE) granted a Floodplain Fill Waiver (36721-2018), dated September 27, 2018, for these improvements.
-No further information is required at this time regarding SWM with this PPS application.
+The Prince George's County Department of Permitting, Inspections and Enforcement (DPIE) granted a Floodplain Fill Waiver (36721-2018) for these improvements, dated September 27, 2018.
+No further information regarding SWM is required at this time with this PPS application.

-In accordance with Section 24-130 of the Subdivision Regulations, development of the site shall conform with the SWM concept plan and any subsequent revisions to ensure no on-site or downstream flooding occurs.
+In accordance with Section 24-130 of the Subdivision Regulations, development of the site shall conform with the SWM concept plan, and any subsequent revisions, to ensure no on-site or downstream flooding occurs.

-5. Parks and Recreation-This PPS has been reviewed for conformance with the requirements and recommendations of the sector plan; the 2017 Land Preservation, Parks and Recreation Plan for Prince George's County; Formula 2040: Functional Master Plan for Parks, Recreation and Open Space; and the Subdivision Regulations (Subtitle 24), as they pertain to public parks and recreation and facilities.
+5. Parks and Recreation-This PPS has been reviewed for conformance with the requirements and recommendations of the sector plan, the 2017 Land Preservation, Parks and Recreation Plan for Prince George's County, the 2013 Formula 2040: Functional Master Plan for Parks, Recreation and Open Space, and the Subdivision Regulations (Subtitle 24), as they pertain to public parks and recreation and facilities.